josephschmitt/alexa-libby/README.md

 number and put that in the Alexa Skill Information Endpoint field.

 To deploy to Lambda, first makes sure you do an `npm install` at the root of the project.
-Once all the dependencies are installed, run `npm run bundle`, which will create a lambda.zip file.
+Once all the dependencies are installed, run `npm run package`, which will create a an `alexa-couchpotato.zip` file in your project directory.
 You can then upload that zip file to Lambda for use in your function and skill.

 You can also use [node-lambda](https://github.com/motdotla/node-lambda) to deploy to your Lambda function directly from the command line.
-Simply add a deploy.env file with your environment configuration (and double check the supplied .env file in this repository) and then run `node-lambda deploy`.
+Simply add a deploy.env file with your environment configuration (and double check the supplied `.env file` in this repository) and then run `npm run deploy`.
 Please visit the [node-lambda](https://github.com/motdotla/node-lambda) project page for more information on deploying from the command line.